ahnazary/stockdex/README.md

 # Stockdex

 Stockdex is a Python package that provides a simple interface to access financial data from Yahoo Finance.
+Data is returned as a pandas DataFrame.

 # Installation